Galderma launches phase 3 atopic dermatitis trial for nemolizumab

 TAGS

-Galderma, a Nestle-owned Swiss pharma company, said that it has enrolled the first patients in a phase 3 clinical study evaluating for the treatment of moderate-to-severe .
+Galderma, a Nestle-owned Swiss pharma company, said that it has enrolled the first patients in a phase 3 clinical study evaluating nemolizumab for the of moderate-to-severe atopic dermatitis.

-The late-stage clinical trial will feature adult patients, who are randomly grouped in a double-blinded, placebo-controlled study that will assess the efficacy and safety of the investigational drug for the skin disease.
+The late-stage will feature adult patients, who are randomly grouped in a double-blinded, placebo-controlled study that will assess the efficacy and safety of the investigational drug for the skin disease.

 Nemolizumab is a monoclonal antibody that inhibits signaling of IL-31, which is a cytokine known for playing a significant role in the pathogenesis of moderate-to-severe atopic dermatitis.

-Originally developed by Chugai Pharmaceutical, nemolizumab was licensed subsequently in 2016 to Galderma.
+Originally developed by Chugai Pharmaceutical, nemolizumab was licensed subsequently in 2016 to .

 Galderma enrolls first patients in phase 3 atopic dermatitis trial for nemolizumab